Ålegræs dykkere

 The backbone of the effort is found in the area's strong local identity.
 It is supported by volunteers, socio-economic activities and strong communities for the benefit of nature.

 Local volunteers contributing to a living cultural history.
-Because here you don't just meet the local culture and uniqueness.
-You also help to keep it strong and vibrant through events that strengthen both nature and the social and economic balance of the area.
+Here you don't just encounter local culture and character.
+By participating in and supporting local events, you're helping to strengthen both nature and the social and economic balance of the area.

 Ålegræs Fiskebørnehave Gydeplads